Last updated March 31, 2025

 Spot2 Taishakuten Daikyoji Temple (Shibamata Taishakuten) About 30 minutes

 Kyoei-zan Daikyoji Temple, as it is formally named, is a Nichiren Sect Buddhist Temple.
 The temple is dedicated to an image of Taishakuten carved in wood by the founder of the Nichiren Sect.
 Starting in the Edo period, the temple became known to the people by the name Taishakuten.
-It also appears in every installment of the Otoko wa tsurai yo movie series.
+It also appears in every installment of the TORASAN-SERIES(It's tough being a man) movie series.
 The sacred water of Taishakuten was used to give Tora-san, the movie’s main character, his first bath as a baby.
 This temple is especially lively with activity on Koshin Mairi days, the 57th day of the sexagenary cycle.

 Accessibility Information